-If you can agree to these then you already have the right kind of mindset it takes to succeed and are already well on your way to making a full-time income online.
+If you can agree to these then you already have the right kind of mindset it takes to succeed and you are already well on your way to making a full-time income online.

 Your all-important first step is to get the right roadmap to follow.
 Wealthy Affiliate's step-by-step training is specifically designed for beginners and will equip you with everything you need to know to build a lucrative business online.

 You'll also have the support of an entire community of like-minded entrepreneurs as you're working your way through the course.

 And the best part?